-In 2017, Neptune travels to 14 degrees of Pisces, then turns retrograde and travels backward to 11 degrees of Pisces, turns direct and travels forward through 14 degrees of Pisces again, finishing the span in early 2018.
-Then it moves into the next patch of degrees, where it will do the same thing.
+In 2022, Neptune travels to 25 degrees of Pisces, then turns retrograde and travels backward to 22 degrees of Pisces, turns direct and travels forward through 25 degrees of Pisces again.
+Then it moves into the next patch of degrees, where it will do the same thing next year.

 How to handle your Neptune transit:

 A Neptune transit is a great time to go on retreat because during a Neptune transit what you are supposed to do is dream.
 Dream deliberately.
 Dream consciously.
 There never was a better time for clarifying your vision and seeking the spiritual/metaphysical meaning behind the tangible things in your life than during a Neptune transit.
 There’s also no worse time for acting on it.
 So get out of the world and into your imagination.
 Allow your mind to open and your intuition to expand.
 Ask yourself the really big questions: “Why do I do it all?
 What do I really want?
 Why am I here?
 Why is my life the way it is?”
 Then imagine something better.
 There’s no need to do anything about it right now.
 Just relax and dream.